 Observe.
 Learn.
 Contribute.
 Go beyond.

-Shakespeare Theatre Company is dedicated to supporting the future generation of theatre practitioners and administrative and management staff.
-Each season, STC offers approximately 20 fellowship positions ranging in focus from Stage Management and Acting to Development and Education.
-Our fellows are an integral part of STC’s staff, working alongside renowned designers, actors, artists and administrative staff.
-STC’s highly-competitive Professional Fellowship program allows young theatre-makers the opportunity to learn from and contribute to the running of the nation’s leading classical theatre.
+Shakespeare Theatre Company is dedicated to supporting the next generation of theatre practitioners, administrators and leaders.
+Each season STC offers approximately twenty fellowship positions that are an integral part of the company, working alongside renowned artists and accomplished administrative staff at the center of D.C.’s dynamic theatre community and vibrant artistic scene.
+STC’s highly competitive Professional Fellowship program allows early career theatre-makers the opportunity to learn from and contribute to the running of the nation’s leading classical theatre.

 Fellowship Fast Facts:

 - Fully furnished, rent-free housing in downtown D.C.

 - Staff benefits including free tickets, acting classes and company events

 *Please see discipline descriptions for specific fellowship lengths.
 Schedules are rigorous—administrative fellows work 40+ hours a week as well as additional weekend and evening hours when needed, and production fellows often work 40–60 hours a week.

 Still a college student and can’t make a full-time commitment?